malte-j/portfolio/content/posts/image-frontend/index.md

 To decrease perceived loading times, we want to show the user a low resolution placeholder of our image while the real image is loading in the background.

 We can achieve this by at first rendering the image with its `srcset` pointing to the placeholder and storing the _real_ `srcset` in the `data-srcset` attribute.
-Then, we replace the `srcset` with the _real_ `srcset` immediatly.
+Then we replace the `srcset` with the _real_ `srcset` immediatly.

-Normally we would assume that if we do this, the browser will show our placeholder for a fraction of a second, and then switch to an empty image while the real on is loading, and then show the full image.
-But the browser is actually quite clever, it shows the last complete image as long as the new one is not fully loaded, so we never see the blank image.
+Normally we would assume that if we do this, the browser will show our placeholder for a fraction of a second, and then switch to an empty image while the real one is loading, and then show the full image.
+But the browser is actually quite clever.
+It shows the last complete image as long as the new one is not fully loaded, so we never see the blank image.

 To set all srcsets in the picture element, we will access it using the `useRef` hook: